danieljim99/Pr-ctica1/readme.md

 	the admin account, that is created by deffect.
-The idea is that if it is the fist time you run the program, is a good idea that the first thing you do is login with the admin account to create some categories and products, we can do this using login and introducing ***"admin", "admin"*** , now we are in the admin menu, where we have the admin options, like create categories and products, remove categories and products, rename categories and see the storage tree of all categories and products, the instructions to do all this options are shown when you select an option, you can not create categories with the same name then others either products with the same name than others; when the categories and products are already created you can select exit and then registrer with a new account and enter to the user menu, this menu is only for normal users, you can not modify anything like an admin, you can only see a list of the categories, see a list of the products by category, search a product, add a product to your cart, remove a product of your cart, and see your cart, as the same way of the admin menu, the instructions are shown when you select and option, you can not add the same
+The idea is that if it is the fist time you run the program, is a good idea that the first thing you do is login with the admin account to create some categories and products, we can do this using login and introducing ***"admin", "admin"*** , now we are in the admin menu, where we have the admin options, like create categories and products, remove categories and products, rename categories and see the storage tree of all categories and products, the instructions to do all this options are shown when you select an option, you can not create categories with the same name than others either products with the same name than others; when the categories and products are already created you can select exit and then registrer with a new account and enter to the user menu, this menu is only for normal users, you can not modify anything like an admin, you can only see a list of the categories, see a list of the products by category, search a product, add a product to your cart, remove a product of your cart, and see your cart, as the same way of the admin menu, the instructions are shown when you select and option, you can not add the same